marcglasberg/SameAppDifferentTech/MobileAppFlutterRedux/README.md

 ```

 You might believe that simulating the DAO requires more effort than mocking it,
-but usually it doesn't, because the simulation only needs to be "partial".
+but usually it doesn't because the simulation only needs to be partial.
 While the real backend needs to deal with multi-user concurrency,
 the simulated DAO can just return data for a single user.